Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Verification of Assumptions in Examples

 \section{Verification of Assumptions in Examples}

-We focus attention on two issues for our four motivating examples (Section \ref{sec: Motivating Examples}): (i) how the high-level conditions imposed previously, including Assumptions \ref{Assumption: loss function} and \ref{Assumption: simple setup}, and Condition \emph{\ref{eq: strong approx, lipschitz condition}} in Theorem \ref{thm: strong approximation}, can be verified under intuitive primitive assumptions; and (ii) how to implement uniform inference based on our theory following the blueprint outlined in Section \ref{sec: Implementation and Feasible Uniform Inference}.
+We verify assumptions in our four motivating examples (Section \ref{sec: Motivating Examples}).
+Assumptions \ref{Assumption: gl-quasi-uniform-partition} and \ref{Assumption: gl-local-basis} concern the partitioning-based methodology itself, Assumption \ref{Assumption: dgp-holder} are already primitive conditions on the data generating process, and Assumption \ref{Assumption: gl-approximation-error} can be verified for usual local bases (e.g., piecewise polynomials and splines) when we assume the functional parameter $\mu_0$, such as the conditional quantile function in Example 1 or conditional distribution function in Example 2, is smooth enough (see Assumption \ref{Assumption: dgp-holder}(iv) for details).
+Thus, we focus attention on two major issues that remain: (i) how the high-level conditions imposed in Assumptions \ref{Assumption: loss function} and \ref{Assumption: simple setup}, and Condition \emph{\ref{eq: strong approx, lipschitz condition}} in Theorem \ref{thm: strong approximation}, can be verified under intuitive primitive assumptions; and (ii) how to implement uniform inference based on our theory in Section \ref{sec: Feasible Uniform Inference}.